 Not only has Nic's Neuroscience Center fostered many young faculty members in an altruistic fashion, but Nic's science has also flourished in New Orleans.
 His group's discoveries are numerous and include: (i) the finding that activation of secretory phospholipase A2 and the generation of platelet-activating factor (PAF) modulate long-term potentiation, and therefore potentially enhance memory and neuronal plasticity.
-Additionally, in excess, PAF is an endogenous mediator of excitotoxicity; PAF antagonists can be neuroprotective; (ii) PAF is involved in transcriptional regulation of several important genes, including inducible prostaglandin synthase (COX-2), a known mediator of inflammaotry and ischemic damage; (iii) PAF participates in the activation of mitogen activated protein kinase (MAPK) pathways; and (iv) PAF can down-regulate inhibitory (GABA) neurotransmission (via glutamate release).
-These important discoveries concerning lipid mediators in the brain have led to novel therapeutic stratgies and will no doubt result in new drug theatments for patients with neurodegenerative or age-related disease processes.
+Additionally, in excess, PAF is an endogenous mediator of excitotoxicity; PAF antagonists can be neuroprotective; (ii) PAF is involved in transcriptional regulation of several important genes, including inducible prostaglandin synthase (COX-2), a known mediator of inflammatory and ischemic damage; (iii) PAF participates in the activation of mitogen activated protein kinase (MAPK) pathways; and (iv) PAF can down-regulate inhibitory (GABA) neurotransmission in addition to facilitating excitatory neurotransmission (via glutamate release).
+These important discoveries concerning lipid mediators in the brain have led to novel therapeutic strategies and will no doubt result in new drug treatments for patients with neurodegenerative or age-related disease processes.
 Recent work has also led to the patentable discovery of novel analgesics using derivatives of N-acylated 4-hydroxyphenylamine.
 And the work goes on at an indefatigable pace.

-Finally, no account of Nic would be complete without a glimpse into the cosmopolitan side of both Nic and his long time scientific partner and wife, Haydee.
+Finally, no account of Nic would be complete without a glimpse into the cosmopolitan side of both

+Nic and his long time scientific partner and wife, Haydee.
 There is the athletic Nic, who has been a rugby and rated tennis player.
 Not only is Nic well educated, knowledgeable about the arts, and a true Epicurean, but also he and Haydee are the consummate hosts.
 My wife and I call Nic "Dr. New Orleans," with ties to all the major chefs and famous restaurants.
 Nic is in his element whether

--taking you to eat in the intimate Wine Room at Emeril's with Emeril himself autographing his cookbook for you, -whisking you off to the Chef's Table in the kitchen at Commander's Palace with the Chief Chef's cooking for you and the Brennans (the owners who trained at one time or another all of the famous New Orleans' chefs), or -arranging for your needs just because he knows you are in town and he genuinely wants you to have an enjoyable experience.
+-taking you to eat in the intimate Wine Room at Emeril's with Emeril himself autographing his cookbook for you,

+-arranging for your needs just because he knows you are in town and he genuinely wants you to have an enjoyable experience.